Dara Torres: Life outside swimming

 Torres has worked in television as a reporter and announcer for American networks NBC, ESPN, TNT, OLN, and Fox News Channel, and hosted the golf show, The Clubhouse on the Resort Sports Network.
 She has also worked as a model, and was the first elite swimmer to model swimwear in the Sports Illustrated Swimsuit Issue, appearing in the 1994 edition.
 She was inducted into the International Jewish Sports Hall of Fame in 2005.

-After 1992, she married and subsequently divorced sports producer Jeff Gowen.
-After 2000, she converted to Judaism fully (she was already half Jewish through her father) before marrying the Israeli surgeon Itzhak Shasha.
-Torres and Shasha later divorced.
-Torres and reproductive endocrinologist David Hoffman began dating after her break-up with Shasha, and they became the parents of Tessa Grace Torres-Hoffman, born in 2006.
+Torres and reproductive endocrinologist David Hoffman began dating in 2005, and then they became the parents of Tessa Grace Torres-Hoffman, born in 2006.
 After the birth of their daughter, Hoffman, a masters swimmer, persuaded her to begin training again.

+Torres was part of the Who Wants to Be a Millionaire show with Regis Philbin, October 2000, a special edition featuring Olympians, in a multi-night event.
+She won $125,000 for her charity, Cystic Fibrosis.

 Torres is a veteran celebrity swimmer for Swim Across America, a charitable organization that raises funds for cancer research in which she has participated for several years.
 She is the author of two books: Age is Just a Number: Achieve Your Dreams at Any Stage in Your Life (with Elizabeth Weil), and Gold Medal Fitness: A Revolutionary 5-Week Program (with Billie Fitzpatrick).

 Torres is also involved with the American chapter of the foundation of Princess Charlene of Monaco, a charitable organization at which she sits, as Vice-President, on the board of directors.

 In August 2019, Torres joined CaniBrands, a CBD health and wellness company, as its Chief Wellness and Lifestyle Officer.

+On June 18, 2024, Torres was named the Head Swimming and Diving Coach at Boston College.